-Dear Raffaella,
+Dear Raffaella Bosurgi,

-I am writing to inquire whether Lancet Planetary Health might be a suitable place to submit a comment article.
-It would be to introduce the Global Heat Health Information Network (GHHIN), a major new initiative led by Joy Schumake-Guillemot and the WHO/WMO Joint Office for Climate and Health and the NOAA Climate Program Office, as part of the Global Framework for Climate Services (GFCS).
+I am writing to inquire whether Lancet Planetary Health would be a suitable place to submit a comment article on the Global Heat Health Information Network (GHHIN).
+The article would introduce the GHHIN network, a major new initiative led by Joy Schumake-Guillemot and the WHO/WMO Joint Office for Climate and Health and the NOAA Climate Program Office.

-Please find the summary abstract of GHHIN.
-If you think that the article may be suitable for Lancet Planetary Health, it would be very useful to receive some feedback.
+Please find the summary abstract of GHHIN below.

-Best wishes,
+Thank you for your time and we look forward to hearing from you soon.

+Sincerely,

 Robbie